Get

 Cats adore the teensiest nooks and crannies we humans could never fit into, and they have a seemingly magical talent for sniffing them out.
 Don’t feel bad if your cat is sneaking around looking for places to hide.
 It’s normal, even if they have private cat areas of their own.
 Not only do cats like sleeping in compact spaces, it’s a bonus if there happens to be tasty prey in there too!
 However, hiding could also indicate something is wrong.
 So, if this isn’t normal behavior for them, be sure to get them checked out by a vet.

 It’s a rite of passage for cat parents to be meticulously stalked and ambushed by enterprising felines leaping from the shadows.
 It might get annoying if they’re too enthusiastic about it, leading to some light scratches if they’re not careful.
-But this is actually a type of bonding behavior that says your cat considers you a member of the family.
+But this is actually a type of predatory play behavior.
 Littermates typically fulfill the playmate role, but in their absence, you’re a really good substitute.
+To keep play safe and fun, always redirect your cat’s predatory play toward interactive toys like wand toys or balls rather than your hands or feet.

 young woman owner with white cat